Responsible Timber Futures through policy and practice

 Monday 29 June: Pre-WoodBUILD 2026 Site Visits

-Join one of four site visits on your way to WoodBUILD 2026.
-These four stand-alone tours offer behind-the-scenes access to a range of sites across south Wales and the Valleys.
+Join one of five site visits on your way to WoodBUILD 2026.
+These stand-alone tours offer behind-the-scenes access to a range of sites across south Wales and the Valleys.

 Details to be confirmed in due course